Jthomp1993/milestone-project-3/README.md

 * [JQuery](https://jquery.com/) - I used JQuery to write some of the Javascript code for the website.
 * [Google images](https://www.google.com/imghp?hl=EN) - This was used to find all of the images for the website.
 * [MongoDB](https://www.mongodb.com/3) - I used MongoDB to store all of the data for my project.
+* [Flask](https://flask.palletsprojects.com/en/1.1.x/) - The Flask framework was used together with the Python code in this project.
+* [Jinja](https://flask.palletsprojects.com/en/1.1.x/templating/) - Jinja was used for template inheritence and to connect the backend to the front end.
+* [PyMongo](https://pymongo.readthedocs.io/en/stable/) - This Python API helped me to connect the back end and front end.

 ### Tools